tsheiner/teaching/modelbuilding/skills/solvent_skills.md

 #### Acetone

 Acetone is an effective solvent for many two part products like resins and epoxies.
-It also dissolves vinyles, lacquers and adhesives and is an effective degreaser too.
+It also dissolves vinyls, lacquers and adhesives and is an effective degreaser too.
 Acetone is major component (other than scent) in nail polish remover, so one can assume it is reasonably non-toxic.

 #### Paint Thinner or Mineral Spirits